 So what makes Texas grapefruit so great?
 Let us teach you why.

-The Start of Texas Grapefruit
+?
+Origin of Texas Grapefruit

 Grapefruit has been grown in Texas since the 1800s.
 It is believed that missionaries brought the first seeds to the Lone Star State.
 The varieties that were grown were all white and pink grapefruit at the time.
 Over time growers noticed some pink grapefruit that were darker than the others.
 This was the birth of the red grapefruit in Texas.

 Texas growers became very passionate about their new red grapefruit.
 A lot of work was put into developing redder varieties.
 To the point where red varieties became the only varieties grown in Texas.
 In fact in 1962, all pink and white varieties were actually banned.

 ❓ Why is Red Grapefruit Better?

 The red grapefruit has a deeper, more intense flavor than it's less colorful cousins.
 It also is sweeter, which helps better balance out the grapefruit's nature bitterness.
 Darker pigments in foods are seen has having greater health benefits.

+?
 What Makes Texas a Great Place

 Grapefruit is not grown in just any part of Texas, the major growing region is the Lower Rio Grande Valley.
 The climate there is sub tropical, the soil is fertile, and there is plenty of sunshine.
 It is located at the southern most tip of Texas, where the Rio Grande forms the border between Texas and Mexico.
 The "Valley" is actually not a true valley, but a flood plain.

+?
 Where to Buy Texas Red Grapefruit